Kent Community Fund 2022 Annual Report

 KCF has expended more than $510,000 since 2006 to assist Kent residents.

-Over 220 Kent residents of all ages were served by KCF grants and programs in 2017.
+Over 325 Kent residents of all ages were served in 2022.

-KCF is a non-profit organization, supported by generous contributions by local residents.
+KCF is a non-profit organization supported by contributions from local donors.

 No government funds are used and all services are confidential.